paragkatkar/katacoda-scenarios-1/understanding-k8s-rbac/step12.md

 `No resources found.`

-This is good news because although there happens to be no pods found you are not being denied permission to view pods.
+This is good news because although there happens to be no pods found, you are not being denied permission to view pods.
 Earlier on you were.

 **Step 4:** Let's switch back to the context, ` kubernetes-admin@kubernetes` and see what we can accomplish.